Fiji: Geography

 Fiji lies approximately 5100 km southwest of Hawaii and roughly 3150 km from Sydney, Australia.
 Fiji is the hub of the Southwest Pacific, midway between Vanuatu and Tonga.
 The archipelago is located between 176° 53′ east and 178° 12′ west.
 The archipelago is roughly 498,000 mi2 and less than 2 percent is dry land.
 The 180° meridian runs through Taveuni, but the International Date Line is bent to give uniform time (UTC+12) to all of the Fiji group.
 With the exception of Rotuma, the Fiji group lies between 15° 42′ and 20° 02′ south.
 Rotuma is located 220 nmi north of the group, 360 nmi from Suva, 12° 30′ south of the equator.

 Fiji covers a total area of some 194000 km2 of which around 10% is land.
 Fiji consists of 332 islands (of which 106 are inhabited) and 522 smaller islets.
 The two most important islands are Viti Levu and Vanua Levu, which account for about three-quarters of the total land area of the country.
 The islands are mountainous, with peaks up to 1,324 metres (4,341 ft), and covered with thick tropical forests.

 The highest point is Mount Tomanivi on Viti Levu.
 Viti Levu hosts the capital city of Suva and is home to nearly three-quarters of the population.
-Other important towns include Nadi (the location of the international airport), and Lautoka, Fiji's second largest city with large sugar cane mills and a seaport.
+Other important towns include Nadi (the location of the international airport), and Lautoka, Fiji's second largest city, with large sugar cane mills and a seaport.

 The main towns on Vanua Levu are Labasa and Savusavu.
 Other islands and island groups include Taveuni and Kadavu (the third and fourth largest islands, respectively), the Mamanuca Group (just off Nadi) and Yasawa Group, which are popular tourist destinations, the Lomaiviti Group, off Suva, and the remote Lau Group.
 Rotuma has special administrative status in Fiji.
 Ceva-i-Ra, an uninhabited reef, is located about 250 nmi southwest of the main archipelago.

 Fiji contains two ecoregions: Fiji tropical moist forests and Fiji tropical dry forests.
 It had a 2018 Forest Landscape Integrity Index mean score of 8.35/10, ranking it 24th globally out of 172 countries.

+International non-governmental organisations contribute with local partners on conservation work in Fiji.
+Conservation International Fiji has supported protected-area initiatives, including work contributing to the establishment of the Sovi Basin Conservation Area on Viti Levu, and has carried out mangrove-focused blue carbon work in priority sites such as Navitilevu Bay in Ra Province.